PaimaStudios/paima-engine-docs/docs/home/1-setup/4-environment-config-values.md

   - `DEFAULT_PRESYNC_STEP_SIZE`: number of blocks to process in each step during initial presync phase.
 If not provided, a value of 1000 is used.
 Generally no need to change this value.
   - `CDE_CONFIG_PATH`: allows you to specify a custom location for your `extensions.yml` that is used to initialize primitive catalogue entries
 - Cardano extensions
-  - `CARP_URL`: The URL of a Carp instace, required when using Cardano primitives.
+  - `CARP_URL`: The URL of a Carp instance, required when using Cardano primitives.
   - `CARDANO_NETWORK`: One of `preview`, `preprod`, `mainnet`.
 It needs to match the network indexed by the Carp instance.
-  - `BATCHER_CARDANO_ENABLED_POOLS`: A comma separated list of pool credentials, only users delegating to one of these pools will be able to post to the batcher.
-The expected format is the public key hash (28 bytes) as a hexadecimal string (56 characters).
   - `DEFAULT_FUNNEL_GROUP_SIZE`: The number of blocks queried in one funnel sync step.
 If not set, a value of 100 is used.
 Generally no need to change this value.

 ## Others